Life insurance – property that you own

 how is buying life insurance similar to buying a house?

-We can finance the costs of future expenses by paying in today’s dollars in the form of insurance premiums.
+Similar to making mortgage payments; we can finance the costs of future expenses by paying in today’s dollars in the form of insurance premiums.
 For most, we know we cannot afford to pay in cash a lump sum later in life.
 Through life insurance, we create a similar property that we know and trust what the value of the benefits will be when they are needed.

 math and science?